khaledbashir/the11-dev/MASTER-GUIDE.md

 **Files Changed:**
 - `/frontend/components/tailwind/knowledge-base.tsx` - Fixed iframe styling

-**Result:** ✅ Knowledge Base iframe now renders correctly, filling 100% of the content area with dark theme styling.
+**Result:** ✅ AI Management iframe now renders correctly, filling 100% of the content area with dark theme styling.

+**Note:** This tab was later renamed from "Knowledge Base" to "AI Management" for better clarity (see fix above).

 ---